 You can also see in this picture how tightly we were able to get the planks to fit together - a testimony to the accuracy of the Kreg Rip-Cut and new blade on a high quality vintage saw, and also a great edge sanding job by The Kid:

-The only plywood plank floor I'd ever seen was at a fixed up old farmhouse south of Creswell, Oregon.
-The owner had ripped 3/4" ply planks, and laid them down without bothering to round off the edges or getting a tight fit - there were a lot of gaps, really rustic.
+The only ply plank floor I'd ever seen was at a fixed up old farmhouse south of Creswell, Oregon.
+The owner had ripped 3/4" coastal Douglas fir plywood planks, and laid them down without bothering to round off the edges or getting a tight fit - there were a lot of gaps, really rustic.
 Then, he had painted the whole floor high gloss white, and the end result was beautiful; it was hard to get my satellite TV repair service call done, I kept looking at that wonderful floor.

 We considered painting our own plywood floor, but settled on using plain old fashioned clear shellac.
 Totally natural, non-toxic, and dries really fast - all important attributes for us, and we also needed to get back into the living room quickly, since rain was in the extended weather forecast.